|

 Breastfeeding a Tongue Tied Baby is Possible!
 Don’t Give Up

 Try to manage the pain first, either with a nipple shield or nipple butter.
-Once you’ve eliminated the pain, decide how to effectively compensate for your baby’s unique needs.
+Once you’ve eliminated the pain, decide how to effectively compensate for your little one’s unique needs.
 Tongue tie breastfeeding difficulties can be exhausting at times, but you will get through it.
 Even a month down the road, this experience will be a distant memory.

 RELATED POSTS: